U.S. inflation data points to firming economy

 | WASHINGTON

-WASHINGTON A gauge of underlying U.S. inflation showed signs of stabilizing in May after a long decline, a potential comfort to Federal Reserve policymakers who want firmer prices.
+WASHINGTON U.S. consumer prices rose in May and a gauge of underlying price pressures showed signs of stabilizing after a long decline, a potential comfort to Federal Reserve policymakers who would like to see stronger inflation.

-Other data on Tuesday showed an increase in groundbreaking at home construction sites, the latest sign America's housing market recovery will help counter the drag on the economy from government austerity.
+Other data on Tuesday showed an increase in groundbreaking at home construction sites, the latest sign America's housing market recovery will help counter the drag on the economy this year from government austerity.

+In a sign of stronger demand in the economy, consumer prices outside of food and energy rose 0.2 percent, just above the pace clocked in April.
-The core index, which the U.S. central bank monitors closely because it is less volatile and provides a better sense of price trends, was up 1.7 percent in the 12 months through May.

-That increase matched the gain in April and suggested that a worrisome downward trend in core inflation, which began a year ago, might be coming to an end as consumer demand strengthens.
+These so-called "core" consumer prices, which U.S. central bankers monitor closely because they are less volatile, were up 1.7 percent in the 12 months through May.
+The increase last month matched April's gains and supported the view that a worrisome downward trend in core inflation, which began a year ago, might be coming to an end.

-"Inflation pressures remain very subdued, but downside momentum is fading," said Eric Green, an interest rate strategist at TD Securities in New York.
+"That does tend to lend some credence to the fact that it will be stable," said Aaron Kohli, an interest rate strategist at BNP Paribas in New York.

 "The economy has been performing decently," said Carl Riccadonna, an economist at Deutsche Bank in New York.
 "I don't think the Fed is concerned" with weak inflation data.

-In May, the core price index rose with support from a 0.2 percent increase in clothing prices and a strong 0.3 percent increase in shelter costs.
+In May, the gain in the core price index was supported by a 0.2 percent increase in clothing prices, as well as a strong 0.3 percent increase in shelter costs.

-Yields rose a bit on U.S. government debt and U.S. stock prices were higher.

-The Fed is widely seen to be moving closer to cutting back on its extraordinary support for the U.S. economy, which has shown signs of resilience despite tax hikes and government spending cuts this year.
-It has been buying $85 billion in bonds each month to lower borrowing costs and spur hiring.
+The Fed actually targets a separate but related measure of inflation published by the Commerce Department, known as the PCE index, which has shown even weaker levels of core price increases.
+The PCE index puts less weight on shelter, so Tuesday's data might not signal a similar stabilization in the core PCE index.

 A separate report showed U.S. housing starts rose less than expected in May, likely reflecting Labour and material constraints, although the overall trend remained consistent with strength in the housing market.